jakecush1/Sleep-web/ResearchTopics.md

 Jake
 Focus on things which affect sleep patterns and quality.
 Things like substances, eating, and mental health.
 Can affect positively or negatively.
 Sleeping medications, stimulants..

 - Substances affecting sleep
+- White noise / listneing podcasts / listening to music
+	- talking how it helps you fall asleep
     - medication
         - adhd beds
         - anti psychotics